For a sport that was created back in the 1960s, pickleball is having a major moment.

 The history of pickleball

 Created in 1965 on Bainbridge Island, Washington, pickleball is the brainchild of three men — Barney McCallum, Joel Pritchard and Bill Bell — who were looking for an activity to entertain their families.
 When Pritchard’s teenage son challenged his dad to create a new game from scratch, the men combined elements of several existing sports into one unique game.
-With a few table tennis paddles, a Wiffle ball and a badminton net, pickleball — which either got its name from the Pritchard family dog, Pickles, or the “pickle boats” used in crew, depending on who you ask — began to take shape.
+With a few table tennis paddles, a Wiffle ball and a badminton net, pickleball — which got its name either from the Pritchard family dog, Pickles, or the “pickle boats” used in crew, depending on whom you ask — began to take shape.